kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

   - Lvl 20 rocker in vermilion gym replaces one voltorb with pikachu
   - Lvl 29 rocker on route 12 replaces his voltorb and electrode with electabuzz and jolteon
   - Lvl 48 juggler in victory road 2F replaces his mr. mime with tangela an golem
-  - Lvl 34 juggler in fuschia gym with drowzee and kadabra replaced by cooltrainer-f with golbat and venomoth (easter egg)
+  - Lvl 34 juggler in Fuchsia gym with drowzee and kadabra replaced by cooltrainer-f with golbat and venomoth (easter egg)
-  - Lvl 31 juggler in fuschia gym with drowzees and kadabras becomes lvl 33 with oddish, gastly, venonat, and koffing
+  - Lvl 31 juggler in Fuchsia gym with drowzees and kadabras becomes lvl 33 with oddish, gastly, venonat, and koffing
-  - Lvl 38 juggler in fuschia gym exchanges his hypno for two exeggute
+  - Lvl 38 juggler in Fuchsia gym exchanges his hypno for two exeggute
   - Lvl 36 blackbelt in the dojo exchanges his primape for poliwrath
   - Dojo master increased to level 38